caisah/sicp-exercises-and-examples/README.md

 I used the MIT-Scheme interpreter for checking.

-Some of the exercises are inspired or copied from [the Scheme community](http://community.schemewiki.org/?SICP-Solutions).
+Some solutions for the exercises are inspired or copied from [the Scheme community](http://community.schemewiki.org/?SICP-Solutions).

-Some of the answers for particular exercises are missing (the ones I found no fun or no practicality in doing it).
+Some of the answers for particular exercises are missing (the ones I found no fun in doing it or I considered not being very practical).